 Le (Swiss Family) Robinson (Bois du Bouchet, Chamonix)

-Le Robinson appears to have changed hands again for this ☀️ summer season, and it is now up and running!
+Le Robinson changed hands again for last ☀️ summer season, but I’m unsure what their activities are for this summer!
 This restaurant has a lovely location in 🌲 the Bois du Bouchet and offers: a covered outdoor terrace, a playground for children, a treehouse, pétanque, volley ball and other games.

 address: 309 promenades des Crèmeries, 74400, Chamonix / tel: 09 50 87 37 46 / FB page;

 Le Paradis des Praz (Les Praz de Chamonix)

 For more information about this bucolic spot 🏞 in the woods, next to a gurgling stream and 🌈 playground, see separate MBFF article here / you can picnic here, as long as you buy 🥤 drinks from the buvette, and there are plenty of treats at the buvette!